Philadelphia 76ers Logo

 Philadelphia 76ers Logo 2015-present

-The current emblem is a modern interpretation of the traditional team insignia.
-They are stylistically redesigned, united by a common wide line, and in an impromptu circle, consisting of a basketball.
-On it is the branded inscription “76ers”, introduced in the 1978th year.
-Above the number “7” is a ring of 13 five-pointed stars.
-Around the ball is a double edging of blue and white stripes.
-The word “PHILADELPHIA” (above) is written on a wide outer line, and six large stars (below) are placed.
+The current emblem represents a modern interpretation of the team’s traditional distinguishing marks.
+They are stylistically reworked, combined with a common wide line and an improvised circle consisting of a basketball.
+It features the trademark inscription “76ers,” which was introduced in 1978.
+Above the number “7,” there is a ring of 13 five-pointed stars.
+Around the ball is a double border of blue and white stripes.
+On the wide outer stripe, the word “PHILADELPHIA” is written (above) and six large stars (below).

-The combination of dark maroon and blue on the logo of Philadelphia 76ers, also known as the Sixers, was comfortable for perception because none of these colors are aggressive.
-It’s rather muffled and soft.
-The old-fashioned font on the Philadelphia 76ers logo resembles the 60’s, the era of the team’s domination led by Wilt Chamberlain.
-The Sixers logo (Philadelphia 76ers) is considered one of the two best in the NBA: a simple ball adorned with subtle details.
-The red figure 7 looks stylish, and 13 stars symbolize 13 American colonies.
+The combination of dark burgundy and blue on the Philadelphia 76ers logo, also known as the “Sixers,” turned out to be comfortable for perception, as neither of these colors is aggressive.
+Instead, it is subdued and soft.
+The old-fashioned font on the Philadelphia 76ers logo harkens back to the 60s – the era of the team’s dominance under Wilt Chamberlain.
+The Sixers (Philadelphia 76ers) logo is considered one of the two best in the NBA: a simple ball adorned with fine details.
+The red number 7 looks stylish, and the 13 stars symbolize the 13 American colonies.

 Font and Colors